danielabar/meblog/src/markdown/rails-blocked-host-docker-clean.md

 After this I re-ran `docker-compose up` in both projects which built/downloaded all images from scratch, ran the scripts to re-seed data in both projects, then tried the code to `GET http://subapp_api_1:4000/api/subscriptions` from the monolith and it worked!

 I'm curious if you've had mysterious issues resolved by a Docker cleanup?
 Tweet me your stories if you have.

+## Related Content

+The following section contains affiliate links for related content you may find useful.
+I get a small commission from purchases which helps me maintain this site.

+Looking to level up on Rails 6?
+You might like this book: [Agile Web Development with Rails 6](https://amzn.to/3wS8GNA).

+Working on a large legacy code base?
+This book [Working Effectively with Legacy Code](https://amzn.to/3accwHF) is a must read.

+Martin Fowler's [Refactoring: Improving the Design of Existing Code](https://amzn.to/2RFC0Xn) is also amazingly useful on this topic.